 To this end, the College provides a variety of opportunities outside of the class learning time for students to further develop skills and enhance learning outcomes.

-Students in years 7-12 are invited to attend tutoring every Tuesday and Wednesday afternoon from 3.15 – 4.00pm (a detailed timetable is below).
+Students in Years 7-12 are invited to attend tutoring every Tuesday and Wednesday afternoon from 3.15 – 4.00pm (see timetable below).
 The purpose of tutoring is to provide space for students to work with and discuss learning experiences and problems with other students outside of their class (peer tutoring) and to work more closely with a teacher to gain greater insight or a deeper understanding of various learning experiences.